franciscosesto/franciscosesto/README.md

 ### 👨‍💻 About Me :

-- 📝 Studying for a degree in Business Economics at Universidad Austral
+- 📝 Studying for a master in Economics at Universidad Torcuato Di Tella

 - 💬 Ask me about **Python, Power Bi, SQL, Latex**